JGuan-lab/DSSC/README.md

     bulkData <- simulation(scData)

     # if one analyzes true data, please use:
-    # bulkData <- trueData
+    bulkData <- trueData

 ### 2.2 Deconvolution
 Input data:
-    data_bulk, the input bulk data;
+    data_bulk: the input bulk data;
-    data_ref, the reference GEP matrix.
+    data_ref: the reference GEP matrix.

 The parameters used in SCDC:
     lambda1 is used to constrain the sample-sample similarity matrix;
     lambda2 is used to constrain the gene-gene similarity matrix;
     lambdaC is used to constrain the GEP matrix;